What Is Panzanella?

 - Arrange bread cubes in a single layer on a baking sheet.

 - Bake at 350° for 15 minutes or until toasted; cool.

-- Add bread and lettuce to tomato mixture; toss gently to combine.
+- Toss the bread cubes into the tomato mixture; tossing gently to combine.

 - Serve immediately.